fardeen0424/Izhikevich-Neuron-Model-Simulation/README.md

 ## Code Structure

-* `Izhikevich.ipynb`: Interactive Jupyter Notebook for simulation and plotting
+* `Problem2.ipynb`: Interactive Jupyter Notebook for simulation and plotting

 ## How the Code Works